msalemor/kubecluster/README.md

 ```
 # You should have gotther the actual token when you ran kubeadm init on the step above
-sudo kubeadm join 10.0.2.100:6443 --token 06tl4c.oqn35jzecidg0r0m --discovery-token-ca-cert-hash sha256:c40f5fa0aba6ba311efcdb0e8cb637ae0eb8ce27b7a03d47be6d966142f2204c
+sudo kubeadm join 10.0.2.100:6443 --token <REPLACE HERE> --discovery-token-ca-cert-hash sha256:<REPLACE HERE>
 ```

 ## Deploy a Pod Network

-Deploy a Pod Network through the master node.
+Deploy a Pod Network through the master node (kmaster) running the command below.
 A pod network is a medium of communication between the nodes of a network.
-In this tutorial, we are deploying a Flannel pod network on our cluster through the following command:
+I am using Flannel but there are other:

 ```
 # Deploy flannel